Get insider access

 0.2 dB

-The Beats Studio Buds Plus have a somewhat neutral sound profile.
-They deliver adequate bass, so mixes have thump, rumble, and boom, but a peak in the high-mid makes vocals and instruments sound harsh.
-On the downside, they don't have any sound customization features to help you adjust them to suit your preferences.
+The Beats Studio Buds + True Wireless have a somewhat neutral sound profile.
+They deliver enough low-to-mid-bass to give mixes ample thump, rumble, and boom, and the high-bass and low-mids are well-balanced, ensuring warmth without muddiness.
+However, a peak in the high-mid makes vocals and instruments sound harsh.
+Some peaks and dips in the treble region can leave sibilants and cymbals sounding alternately dull or harsh, depending on their pitch.
+They also don't have any sound customization features to help you adjust their default sound profile to suit your preferences.

 We had some trouble getting the right bud to stay in place and form a good seal in our test rig's ear.
-The movement of the bud shifting out of place causes the right driver to have a different measured response in the bass range than the left.
-However, this issue is unique to our test rig; in daily life, both drivers will match.
+This led to slightly different readings in the low-bass region for the left and right buds, but we don't expect you to face this problem.

 8.4